CharrBourrAh/hangman-classic/README.md

 ***

-In order to play this game without any problems, we highly recommend you to preferably use Windows as your operating system
+In order to play this game without any problems, we highly recommend you to use Windows as your operating system

 <h2>How to play</h2>